Benjamin-Walsh/free-home-exercise/README.md

 -The photo used for the hero image on the home page was taken by Andrea Piacquadio from pexels.com.
 [Link to image here.](https://www.pexels.com/photo/man-in-gray-jacket-doing-push-ups-during-sunrise-3775164/)

+-I used an article from Harvard Health Publishing for ideas for my 'Benefits of bodyweight exercise' section on my home page.
+You can check out the article with [this link.](https://www.health.harvard.edu/exercise-and-fitness/the-advantages-of-body-weight-exercise)

 ### Content

 -The project was based broadly on the Love Running Walkthrough project.
 [Link to Love Running Project Github.](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation)